Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

 \subsection{Mean flow}

 The mean flow is a Mach 5.8 flow over a 1 \unit{\metre} long, \ang{7} half-angle cone.
-For verification we consider a nearly sharp cone ($R_N = 0.2 \unit{\milli\meter}$), and then consider flow over a cone with a spherically blunted tip ($R_N = 3.6 \unit{\milli\meter}$).
-The flow conditions are given in Table \ref{tab:flow_conditions}, as well as the isothermal wall temperature.
-Mean contours of streamwise Mach number are shown in Figure \ref{fig:meanMach}.
+For verification we consider a nearly sharp cone ($R_N = 0.2 \unit{\milli\meter}$), and then consider \dac{two cones with spherically blunted tips with nose radii $R_N = 3.6 \unit{\milli\meter}$ and $R_N = 7.2 \unit{\milli\meter}$}.
+The flow conditions are given in Table \ref{tab:flow_conditions}, as well as the isothermal wall temperature. \dac{These flow conditions were initially chosen to correspond to the experiments of Rufer \cite{Rufer2005}.
+Subsequent modal analysis of these flows was also performed by Robarge \cite{Robarge2005}.
+However, in order to strike a compromise between computational tractability while still providing physical insights, the Reynolds number has been reduced by a factor of three.
+This still provides a flow which supports significant modal instability, while keeping the overall, degrees of freedom in a tractable range for methodological development. }

-The sharp tip for the first flow creates an attached (or nearly attached) oblique shock wave.
-In contrast, a blunt tip generates a curved bow shock which creates a high entropy layer near the tip.
-This entropy layer persists above the boundary layer downstream of the tip before it is slowly absorbed, or swallowed, due to radial expansion of the flow and the growth of the boundary layer.
-Boundary layer profiles at several streamwise positions are shown in Figure \ref{fig:mean_bl_profiles} for both flows.
-Both boundary layers reach a max thickness of just over 5 \unit{\milli\meter} at the end of the flow domain.
-However, the growth of the boundary layer for the blunt cone is delayed due to the entropy layer effects.
-The swallowing effect is most clearly visible in the mean density profiles.
-At $x = 0.1 \unit{\metre}$, the boundary layer edge density for the blunt cone is less than the sharp case, but as the entropy layer is swallowed, the edge quantities approach those of the sharp cone.
+In contrast \dac{to a sharp cone,} a blunt tip generates a curved bow shock which creates a high entropy layer near the tip.
+This entropy layer persists above the boundary layer downstream of the tip before it is slowly absorbed, or swallowed, due to radial expansion of the flow and the growth of the boundary layer. \dac{The swallowing length---theoretically correlated with free-stream parameters and nose-tip bluntness first by Rotta \cite{Rotta1966} and more recently by Zhou et al.\cite{Zhou2021}---is defined as the streamwise location at which the total mass flow through the entropy layer region is equal to that of the boundary layer.
+The swallowing lengths for the sharp, 3.6 mm, and 7.2 mm cones are $X_{SW} = 0.014 \unit{\m}$, $X_{SW} = 0.67 \unit{\m}$, $X_{SW} = 1.69 \unit{\m}$, respectively.
+We consider the $R_N = 0.2 \unit{\milli\metre}$ cone to be sharp because the entropy swallowing distance is vanishing with respect to the streamwise extent of the flow.
+The boundary layer over the $R_N = 3.6 \unit{\milli\metre}$ cone swallows the entropy layer at a position around two-thirds of the streamwise extent of the computational domain, whereas the computational domain for the $R_N = 7.2 \unit{\milli\metre}$ cone does not contain the swallowing point.
+This provides an informative comparison of the relative effect of entropy layer swallowing on the stability of the boundary layer.}